mhardcastle/surveys-pipeline/README.md

--- you want to image the full field of view and are happy to achieve an off-source noise around 300 microJy/beam at ~ 20 arcsec resolution.
-(Higher resolutions have not been tested.)
+-- you want to image the full field of view and are happy to achieve an off-source noise around 300 microJy/beam at ~ 20 arcsec resolution, or 150 microJy/beam at ~ 10 arcsec.
+(The full 6-arcsec resolution has not been tested due to memory limitations.)

 The basic approach is as follows (commands for each step are given below):

 0. A config file is used to control all aspects of the pipeline (example.cfg shows the syntax).

-1. We load in and flag the individual sub-bands for the calibrator and source (calib.py, run-calib.qsub).
+1a.
+We load in and flag the individual sub-bands for the calibrator and source (calib.py, run-calib.qsub).
 Various types of flagging can be applied at this point.
-The gain is then estimated from the calibrator observation, and, once all noisy antennas are removed, the gain is transferred from the calibrator to the source (note that GAIN TRANSFER DOES NOT WORK PROPERLY FOR LOFAR at the time of writing -- this code will need to be changed when a fix is available).
+The gain is then estimated from the calibrator observation, and, once all noisy antennas are removed (optional), the gain is transferred from the calibrator to the source (note that GAIN TRANSFER DOES NOT WORK PROPERLY FOR LOFAR at the time of writing -- this code will need to be changed when a fix is available).
 The final phases are also transferred, which mitigates the effect of clock errors.
 (We do not fit for common rotation angle as using this for gain transfer actually makes the results worse.)
 The filtered data are written out ready for the next stage.

+OR

+1b.
+We load in and flag the sub-bands and calibrate the calibrator,
+    but then do the identification of bad sub-bands and antennae using Reinout's scripts for the initial stages of facet calibration (i.e. fitting the globaldb for clock-TEC, amplitude and XX/YY phase difference).
+These solutions are then applied to the target data in a separate stage.

 2. The data are amalgamated into 'bands' of 10 sb each.
 From now on, we only use those bands (makeband.py).